isaaceindhoven/GazeHub/docs/gazehub.md

 ### [Docksal](https://docksal.io/)

 Docksal is supported out of the box.
-You can simply run the command.
+You can simply run the `fin up` command.
 If you want to override the default settings we highly recommend to chose the `gazehub.config.json` method.

 ### [Docker Compose](https://docs.docker.com/compose/)